 The rotator cuff is a composite of four major muscles and tendon fibers that blend with the upper half of the capsule of the shoulder joint.
 In the experience of our lawyers, most rotator cuff injuries in car and truck accidents occur in side collision or “t-bone” accidents.

-Interestingly, in 1999 Jury Verdicts Research provided data for rotator cuff injury cases that went to trial.
-They found that the median final demand was $85,000 and the median final offer was $25,000.
-This is a pretty wide range, obviously, perhaps underscoring the difference amongst the lawyers involved as to the severity of the rotator cuff injury.
-The study also found that the median award was $50,000, which leads one to believe that both the Plaintiff's and Defendant's lawyers were often way off the mark on the real settlement value of the case.
+Interestingly, older data for rotator cuff injury cases that went to trial showed that the median final demand was $85,000 and the median final offer was $25,000.
+This is a pretty wide range, obviously, perhaps underscoring the difference of opinions as to the severity of the rotator cuff injury.
+The study also found that the median award was $50,000, which leads one to believe that both the Plaintiff’s and Defendant’s lawyers were often way off the mark on the real settlement value of the case.

 You can get more information on the value of rotator cuff injuries by looking both at statistics and sample jury verdicts and out-of-court settlements here.